CrystallizeAPI/crystallize-nextjs-boilerplate/README.md

 ## ./server

 This is where the ultra-light frontend server lives.
-Its primary function is to render the React app in response to a request
+Its primary function is to render the React app in response to a request.

+You can delete this folder if you intend to use [Now](https://zeit.co/guides/deploying-nextjs-with-now/) instead of a custom server.

 ## ./lib